Nepal after the Earthquake

-Despite of massive damages and causality by natural disaster, we have found people in the villages optimistic towards their life, still smiling and have started rebuilding their houses despite of huge lose of property, cattle, foods and even loss of family members.
+Despite of massive damages and causality by natural disaster, we have found people in the villages optimistic towards their life, still smiling and have started rebuilding their houses despite of huge loss of property, cattle, foods and even loss of family members.

-Young people of Nepal, diaspora and friends of Nepal exuberantly got involved in raising funds and helping people for their food, shelter, health and school needs in affected areas.
+Young people of Nepal, Diaspora and friends of Nepal exuberantly got involved in raising funds and helping people for their food, shelter, health and school needs in affected areas.
 With their help, we are recovering from the emergency period marvelously and now people are starting to carry on with their normal lives.

 We are back into business: